branding board

 The type of brand fonts you pick can reflect that.

-So, if you are DIYing your brand, learn how to pick the right fonts for your business.
+So, if you’re DIYing your brand, learn how to choose the right fonts for your business.

-Usually, your brand fonts consist of 3 font categories: the heading (Primary fonts), body (secondary fonts), and decorative or accent fonts.
+Typically, your brand fonts consist of three font categories: heading (Primary fonts), body (secondary fonts), and decorative or accent fonts.

 Your font is also an important element of your brand.
 Your brand board should contain your font styles and names.